astorDev/nist/errors/101/index.md

 dotnet add package Nist.Errors
 ```

-We could use it's extension method `UseProblemForExceptions` to map exceptions to it's built-in error type.
-Of course, we would also import the method with dedicated package and `AddProblemDetails` which is a building block of the handler.
+We could use its extension method `UseProblemForExceptions` to map exceptions to its built-in error type.
+Of course, we would also import the method by `using Nist;`.
+Also, don't forget to `AddProblemDetails`, which is a building block of the handler.
 So in the end our `Program.cs` should look like this:

 ```csharp
 using Nist;